alexle/alexle.github.com/posts/move-to-github.markdown

 <hr>

 In the end, moving to a static site gave me the freedom and control I was looking for in a blogging platform.
-It has let me concentrate more on my writing, and not on the styling of my content.
+It has let me concentrate more on my writing, and not on the management of unneeded features.
 Also, I've greatly enjoyed starting from a minimal setup and adding in new features as I go, such as my [own RSS feed][7], a local server for development, and just recently, custom syntax highlighting.

 If you're curious, I settled on using [Chisel][4], a static site generator that is only **104 lines** of python.
 Feel free to [fork][6] it on my Github!